Interactive Visualization Project

 Finally, for your code quality and documentation.
 An S requires:

-- Your repository should make use of at directories to keep it managable, I'd suggest:
+- Your repository should make use of at directories to keep it manageable, as was the case with the first project.

-- an embedded screenshot of your final project
+{REQUIRED: an embedded screenshot of your final project}

 ## Data Sources